mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 #### Mender Client

-All Mender clients that are to connect to the server need to have the certificates of the API Gateway (`keys-generated/certs/api-gateway/cert.crt`) and Storage Proxy (`keys-generated/certs/storage-proxy/cert.crt`) stored locally in order to verify the server's authenticity.
+All Mender clients that are to connect to the server need to have the file with the concatenated certificates (`keys-generated/certs/server.crt`) stored locally in order to verify the server's authenticity.
 Please see [the client section on building for production](../../Artifacts/Building-for-production) for a description on how to provision new device disk images with the new certificates.